1740

 Hume,

-Queries and Answers Relating to Sir Robert Walpole’s Character
+Queries and Answers Relating to Sir Robert Walpole?s Character

 On 2 February 1742 Sir Robert Walpole resigned as Great Britain's Prime Minister.
 On 13 February 1742 an anonymous article appeared in the Newcastle Journal, later reprinted in the Gentleman's Magazine in February 1742, consisting of ten critical questions regarding Hume's essay "A Character of Sir Rober Walpole" which appeared in his Essays Moral and Political (1742).
+Hume's replies to each of the questions were then published in the Scots Magazine in March 1742.

 |